 Charles and Lynn Zhang Professorship of Economics, English & comparative Literature

 As a continuation of their philanthropy, Charles and Lynn recently established two endowed professorships at Columbia University, one in Economics and one in English and Comparative Literature.
 Charles and Lynn have a long history of supporting educational institutions, especially those that have had, and to continue to have, a positive impact on their lives.
 Charles and Lynn both attended the Executive Education program at Columbia University.
-Their son, Mitchell, attended Columbia College of Columbia University and earned a Bachelor of Arts degree cum laude in Economics.
-Their other son, Alex, is currently attending Columbia College of Columbia University.
+Their sons, Mitchell and Alex, both attended Columbia College of Columbia University.
+Mitchell earned a Bachelor of Arts degree cum laude in Economics.
+Alex received a Bachelor of Arts degree magna cum laude in Economics and Creative Writing.

 Charles and Lynn Zhang Professorship of Economics